osmandapp/docs/content/osmand/map/map-context-menu.md

 ![Action Change position UI Android](/assets/images/map/action_change_position_ui_android.png)

-Almost every created object by you is moveable i.e. Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint.
-Select first object on the map and then use '{% data variables.android-values.change_markers_position %}' to move it to a new location.
+Almost every created object by user is moveable i.e. Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint.
+First select an object on the map and then use '{% data variables.android-values.change_markers_position %}' menu to move it to a new location.

 ### Plan a route